Associate Professor of Arabic

 - Office: Ortega 309

-Emma Trentman is an Applied Linguist whose research focuses on language and intercultural learning in the classroom and during study abroad.
-She is particularly interested in identity negotiation, multilingual practices, the acquisition of sociolinguistic competence, and genre-based pedagogies.
+Emma Trentman is an Applied Linguist whose research focuses on language and intercultural learning in the classroom, virtual exchange, and study abroad.
+She is particularly interested in the role of language ideologies in language learning, multilingual approaches, identity negotiation, and genre-based pedagogies.
 Emma teaches all levels of Arabic classes, and directs the STARTALK Arabic Summer program.
-She was a 2017 recipient of the UNM New Teacher of the Year Award for tenure-track faculty.
+She is co-editor of the Critical Multilingualism Studies Journal.
+In 2017, she was a recipient of the UNM New Teacher of the Year Award for tenure-track faculty.

 Trentman, E. (2017).
 Oral fluency, sociolinguistic competence, and language contact: Arabic learners studying abroad in Egypt.
 System, 69, 54-64. doi:10.1016/j.system.2017.08.007